 I apologize if need be, or call the school and yell at someone for bullying my kid.

 But really, more often than not, I find that my kid’s bad attitude is usually a result of something that happened that’s bothering him.

-An incredible tool to help your child navigate through difficulties is journaling.
+An incredible tool to help your younger children navigate through difficulties is journaling.
 Check out MY LIFE JOURNALS FOR KIDS that you can print right from home!

 2. Don’t take it personally — you’re not a bad parent

 You can’t take their bad attitude personally.
 You will get yelled at, smacked by your toddler, the door slammed in your face.

 Basically, you become a punching bag for the entire family and Ms. B down the street who doesn’t have a life, so she sets out to ruin yours.

 But don’t lose heart.
 You’re doing a good job, mama.
 I mean, the fact that you’re reading this post means you care about your kid.